2001 Makati local elections

 Local elections was held in the City of Makati on May 14, 2001, within the Philippine general election.
 The voters elected for the elective local posts in the city: the mayor, vice mayor, the two congressmen, and the councilors, eight in each of the city's two legislative districts.

 Background

-Former MMDA chairman and of PDP–Laban president Jejomar Binay will replace his wife, the incumbent mayor Elenita Binay as the candidate of PDP–Laban.
-He selected Ernesto Mercado as running-mate.
-Binay will face incumbent Vice Mayor and actor Edu Manzano, who joined Lakas–NUCD with selection of city councilor Robert Dean Barbers as running mate.
+Former MMDA chairman and PDP–Laban president Jejomar Binay sought a mayoral comeback in place of his wife, the incumbent mayor Elenita Binay as the candidate of PDP–Laban.
+He selected former councilor and 1998 vice mayoralry candidate Ernesto Mercado as running-mate.
+Binay faced incumbent Vice Mayor and actor Edu Manzano, who joined Lakas–NUCD with selection of city councilor Robert Dean Barbers as running mate.
 Barbers is the son of then-Senator Robert Barbers.